sarmad1995/react-native-easy-content-loader/README.md

 #### **`pHeight? string | number | array`**
 Paragraph line height,
-Can specify same height with single value, Or could use array for different widths, eg ['100%', 200, 300], you can use pHeight and pWidth to achieve different shapes as well,
+Can specify same height with single value, Or could use array for different heights, eg ['100%', 200, 300], you can use pHeight and pWidth to achieve different shapes as well,

 #### **`pWidth? string | number | array `**